Lined Curtain Tutorial: I’m excited to share the tutorial of how I made my family room curtains with you today!

 I just finished sewing up a set of new lined curtain panels for my living room!!

-I am absolutely thrilled with how fabulously they turned out!
+I am absolutely thrilled with how fabulously they turned out.
 The curtain panels make a world of difference when you compare the before and after photos.
-(My husband has even expressed an actual opinion, which is something that doesn’t usually happen…)
+(My husband has even expressed an actual opinion, which is something that doesn’t usually happen, lol.)

 Here is a shot of the entire window… (I do plan on changing out the curtain rod for a much more substantial looking wood rod and brackets – or maybe sconces.)

-I have spent a couple of months on this project.
+I’ve spent what seems like a couple of months on this project.
 The first month, I spent browsing different ready made panels at every single online shop I could think of.
 I needed a panel that was at least 110 inches, maybe more.
 I couldn’t find anything in the right color and length that was less than $100 per panel.

 Next, I started browsing fabric.
 I looked at a couple of local shops.
 (Hancock’s and Joann’s.)
 I think I ordered at least 12 different swatches from Fabric.com.
 (Luckily, they are only $.75 each.)
 I finally settled on this Faux Silk fabric in Gold.

 The fabric was $7.98 a yard, plus I had a 15% coupon and they always have free shipping over $35 with no tax for most states.
 The price couldn’t be beat, so I ordered 14.5 yards.
 (I think I have enough left over for 2 pillows and some decorative kitchen towels.

 Big difference right?
 (It’s like day and night, right?
 Ha ha)